David J. Bellis

-David J. Bellis (May 1, 1944 – June 29, 2006) was an educator and political leader in Southern California.
-He served on the Signal Hill (California) City Council from April 1980 to September 1986, as mayor from April 1983& to April 1984, and chaired the Signal Hill Redevelopment Agency.
+David J. Bellis (May 1, 1944 – June 29, 2006) was an educator and politician.
+He served on the Signal Hill (California) City Council from April 1980 to September 1986, as mayor from April 1983 to April 1984, and chaired the Signal Hill Redevelopment Agency.
 He later chaired the City of San Bernardino's Main Street Program, which worked to revitalize downtown San Bernardino.

-He was the son of Dr. Carroll Joseph Bellis (1908–2015) and the former Helen Louise Jett (1913–2012).
-The elder Dr. Bellis served as surgical consultant to the Surgeon General of the U.S. Army and was a longtime surgeon at St. Mary Medical Center in Long Beach, California, completing over 26,000 herniorrhaphies during his tenure.
+He was the son of Carroll Joseph Bellis (1908–2015) and the former Helen Louise Jett (1913–2012).
+The elder Bellis served as surgical consultant to the Surgeon General of the U.S. Army and was a longtime surgeon at St. Mary Medical Center in Long Beach, California, completing over 26,000 herniorrhaphies during his tenure.
 He invented the mersilene mesh hernia-repair procedure and was the first to perform the procedure as an outpatient surgery.

-David and the former Ann Seagreaves were married on December 23, 1972 in Los Angeles, California.
+David and the former Ann Seagreaves (1944 – 2025) were married on December 23, 1972 in Los Angeles, California.

 Musician

-An accomplished saxophone and clarinet player, David Bellis was a professional musician in the 1960s, performing with Jan and Dean, and Dick Dale and the Del-Tones.
+An accomplished saxophone and clarinet player, Bellis was a professional musician in the 1960s, performing with Jan and Dean, and Dick Dale and the Del-Tones.
 He also had his own jazz quintet.
+His brother, Joseph Carroll Bellis (1940-2005), was a trumpeter with the Lawrence Welk Television Band.